-Each year, the RRB sends employees a Certificate of Service Months and Compensation (Form BA-6).
+Each June, the RRB sends employees a Certificate of Service Months and Compensation (Form BA-6).
 This statement is important because it provides employees with a current and cumulative record of their railroad service and compensation.
 It includes deemed service months, separation (or severance) allowances, and miscellaneous compensation, such as taxable sickness payments.
 It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes, and reflects creditable military service previously reported to the RRB.

 Employees are encouraged to carefully review Form BA-6 for accuracy upon receipt.
-If an employee disagrees with the information shown on Form BA-6, he or she should notify the RRB as soon as possible.
+If an employee disagrees with the information shown on Form BA-6, he or she should notify the RRB as early as possible.
 The law limits the period during which corrections can be made to 4 years.
-When reporting an inaccuracy on Form BA-6, all correspondence must include the employee's social security number.
-Employees can mail this information to any RRB field office or to RRB headquarters at:
+All correspondence reporting an inaccuracy on Form BA-6 must include the employee's social security number, as well as any supporting documentation, such as copies of pay stubs.
+Employees can mail this information to RRB headquarters at:

-Protest Unit - CESC U.S. Railroad Retirement Board 844 North Rush Street Chicago, IL 60611-1275
+Protest Unit - CESC

+U.S. Railroad Retirement Board

+844 North Rush Street

+Chicago, IL 60611-1275

-Railroad employees who have already established a Benefit Online Services account at RRB.gov can view their individual railroad retirement records of service months and compensation through a feature called View Service & Compensation History.
-Though this alternative record does not replace Form BA-6, it does make similar information available online.
-This feature is only available to employees with RRB online accounts.
+Similar information is available online to employees who have an account at RRB.gov/myRRB.
+After signing in, they can view their individual railroad retirement records of service months and compensation through the feature labeled View Service & Compensation.
+Though this alternative record does not replace Form BA-6, it will display the employee's service and compensation as soon as his/her employer posts it to RRB systems.
+This feature is only available to employees with myRRB accounts.